 You need to remedy this with a “Visibility Plan.”
 Here are nine ways to do it:

-7. Submit articles to online publications that your ideal clients visit and read.
-This is a great way to build credibility to a very targeted audience.
+- Submit articles to online publications that your ideal clients visit and read.
+This is a great way to build credibility for a very targeted audience.